keredson/wordninja/README.md

 Word Ninja
 ==========

 Slice your munged together words!
 Seriously, Take anything, `'imateapot'` for example, would become `['im', 'a', 'teapot']`.
 Useful for humanizing stuff (like database tables when people don't like underscores).

 This project is repackaging the excellent work from here: http://stackoverflow.com/a/11642687/2449774

 Usage
 -----
+NOTE: Requires input be all lowercase (otherwise it will split the text into individual letters).
 ```
 $ python
 >>> import wordninja